EOSIO/eosio.cdt/docs/05_best-practices/08_abi/02_manually_write_an_ABI_file_explained.md

-## How to manually write, or fix, an ABI file
+## Manually write, or fix, an ABI file
 - Advanced features of the newest version of the ABI will require manual construction of the ABI, and odd and advanced C++ patterns could capsize the generators type deductions.
 So having a good knowledge of how to write an ABI should be an essential piece of knowledge of a smart contract writer.
 - Please refer to [developers.eos.io "How to Write an ABI File"](https://developers.eos.io/eosio-cpp/docs/how-to-write-an-abi) to learn about the different sections of an ABI.